judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 We will move in a westwardly direction for most of the day.
 Starting at another of Dublin's iconic bridges, catching the sunset from atop the Guinness Storehouse, and then ending at **the most iconic bar in all of Ireland** to sing our hearts out until sunrise.

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-map-day-2-1.png alt="A walking map of things to do in Dublin from Samuel Beckett Bridge to the Temple Bar" alt="" description="" %}
+{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-map-day-2-1.png alt="A walking map of things to do in Dublin from Samuel Beckett Bridge to the Temple Bar" %}

 <center>[Click here for an interactive map.](https://goo.gl/maps/bKZP6fQF6ZU2)</center>